eltoroit/LDS_Interview/interview.md

 **EL TORO:** What happened?

-**READER:** You have told me 157 times that LDS works with one record, and that if we wanted to work with multiple records we need Apex, right?
+**READER:** You have told me "157" times that LDS works with one record, and that if we wanted to work with multiple records we need Apex, right?

 **EL TORO:** Yes, that is correct.

 **READER:** But in the sample above, you are reading data from 2 sObjects: Account and Contact.
 So you are workig with multiple records!
 Didn't you just contradicted yourself!
 I wonder what else you have lied to me about.

-**EL TORO:** I do understnad your confusion, but I have not lied.
+**EL TORO:** I do understand your confusion, but I have not lied.
 Let me explain.
 How many contacts are we retrieving?

 **READER:** One.